 You are not an untrustworthy person, but does your team trust you?
 Just being trustworthy is not enough.
 Being trustworthy isn’t the same as building trust.

-Trust is the number-one foundation to building a high-performing team.
+Trust building is the number-one foundation for building a high-performing team.
 Hundreds of books have been written about how to build trust.
 Studies have shown that trust and engagement have a significant positive impact on performance.

 According to the Integro Trust Model, trust is based on two main areas – Communication and Consistency.
 Then, within these two foundations are 4 key behaviors that build trust: Acceptance, Openness, Congruence, and Reliability.